Become a Social Worker in Hawaii

 What are the social work continuing education (CE) requirements in Hawaii?

 Social workers must renew their license every three years.
-Renewal requires completing 45 hours of continuing education per year.
+Renewal requires completing 45 hours of continuing education per year, including 3 hours in ethics.
 The State’s Professional & Vocational Licensing Division renewal fee ranges depending on your license.
-Find continuing education events at the NASW Hawaii Chapter.
+Find continuing education events at the NASW Hawaii Chapter (and other ASWB/NASW-approved providers), but make sure the course is NASW- or ASWB-approved to count toward renewal.

 What is the best way to look up my social work license in Hawaii?